SearchCulture.gr, the Greek National Aggregator for Digital Cultural Content

 Since 2020, the development of SearchCulture.gr is being supported by the project "National Information System of Research and Technology: Infrastructure of Aggregation, Documentation and Dissemination of Digital Content that promotes interoperability, long-term preservation and open access" NSRF | http://www.ekt.gr/el/projects/24958

 SearchCulture.gr offers a contemporary content discovery experience.

-Users can search by entering a word or phrase and by applying combination filters: content type, chronology, historical period, institution and collection.
-There are also interactive features to support exploration of content: a tag cloud, timeline and volume of content per institution pie chart.
-Users can also filter search results with face queries by choosing from a wide range of fields, including homogenized content type, original type, homogenized time period, chronological periods, themes, licenses, presence in Europeana, owning institution and collection.
+Users can search by entering a word or phrase and by applying combination filters: content type, subject, chronology, historical period, license, institution and collection.
+There are also interactive features to support exploration of content: tag clouds for types and subjects, a timeline and dedicated pages for navigating by type, subject, historical period, institution and collection.
+Users can also filter search results with facet queries by choosing from a wide range of filter fields, including homogenized and original content type, homogenized and original content subject, time period, homogenized chronological period, language, license, institution and collection.